How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Takayama, in the Japanese Alps, is a relaxed mountain town with beautiful traditional buildings, famous sake, and delicious Hida beef.

-Spend your morning exploring the old wooden houses and hillside shrines, while definitely making it a priority to check out one of the town’s cosy cafes for a soothing cup of green tea.
+Spend your morning exploring the old wooden houses and hillside shrines, while making it a priority to check out one of the town’s cosy cafes for a soothing cup of green tea.

 In the afternoon, head to the Hida Folk Village — an open-air museum showcasing 30 traditional farmhouses in the architectural style of the Hida region.
 If you were feeling particularly ambitious, you could attempt to squeeze in a half-day trip to UNESCO World Heritage Site Shirakawa-go, where you’ll find a secluded village full of traditional gassho-style homes with steep thatched roofs that keeps the snow off in colder months.

-Make sure to squeeze in some sake tasting and Hide beef-sampling during your evening in Takayama.
+Make sure to squeeze in some sake-tasting and Hide beef-sampling during your evening in Takayama.

 While Takayama is small and easily explored, there’s tons to do in the surrounding area, so you could easily swap your itinerary around in order to spend two nights here and one in Kanazawa.